pabloduran016/Spy4Cast/README.md

         def load_dataset()
             WARNING: Deprecated, use `spy4cast.ReadData.open_dataset`
-            Loads the dataset into memory
+            Loads the dataset into memory.

+            Uses attr `missing_value` to fill the data with NaN

         def open_dataset()
             Opens dataset without loading it into memory